Authentication¶

 | Lifetime | Persists across node restarts (SQLite-backed) |

-Sessions are persisted to SQLite at {data_dir}/admin.db via api/admin_store.py — node restarts do not invalidate cookies, drop the pending queue, or void invite codes.
-End users stay logged in across deploys.
+Sessions are persisted to SQLite at {data_dir}/admin.db via api/admin_store.py.
+Node restarts do not invalidate cookies, drop the pending queue, or void invite codes.
+End users remain logged in across deploys.

 To attach the cookie from curl: